nobi-nata/Hospital-Management-System-/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory src folder, you can run:

 ### `npm run both`